-Brief about Gorillas
+Brief About Gorillas

-Genus Gorilla has two species and these are the Eastern gorillas and western Gorillas unfortunately both species are endangered.
+Gorillas are the largest living primates.
+They are ground-dwelling herbivorous apes inhabiting the Central Sub-Saharan Africa forests.
+Genus Gorilla has two species and these are the Eastern Gorillas and western Gorillas unfortunately both species are endangered.
 From the two species are derived four subspecies which are the;

 - Mountain Gorilla (Gorilla beringei beringei) and the Eastern lowland gorilla (Gorilla beringei graueri) for the Eastern gorilla (Gorilla beringei) specie.

 - Western lowland gorilla (Gorilla Gorilla Gorilla) and the Cross River gorilla (Gorilla gorilla diehli) for the Western gorilla (Gorilla gorilla) specie.

 The Chimpanzee (Pan Troglodytes) also known as the common chimpanzee or simply chimp is a species of the Great Ape.
 Chimpanzees are native to the forests and African savannahs.
 Classified in the genus Pan, fossils and DNA sequencing show that they are under a sister taxon to the human lineage.
 This makes chimpanzees humans’ closest relatives.
 Chimpanzees live in groups ranging from 15 to 150 members in number.

 Gorillas vs Chimpanzees: What is the difference between gorilla and chimpanzee